You are reading this article because your mint leaves are turning yellow.

 Remedies For Yellow Mint Leaves

-- To prevent root rot due to water retention, make sure that the plant is kept in well-drained soil.
+- To prevent root rot due to water retention, ensure the plant is kept in well-drained soil.
 Mint leaves only require 1 inch of water weekly.

 - To prevent verticillium wilt, rotate the plants.
 With that, do not use excessive fertilizers as this may also cause this fungal infection.
 To prevent the spread of the disease, remove and destroy the infected plant.

-- Various insecticidal soaps can be used to immediately get rid of the aphids.
+- Various insecticidal soaps can be used to get rid of the aphids immediately.
 Organic insecticides, including soap mixtures, can be used to control aphids.
 Moreover, you can trim the stems of the plants to get rid of them.

-- Use sugar, straw, or bark mulch around the plant as a thick layer.
+- Use sugar, straw, or bark mulch as a thick layer around the plant.
 As a result, the roots will remain insulated, and the soil will stay moist.

 - Provide the mint leaves with nitrogen-based liquid fertilizers, for example, seaweed solution, fish emulsion, etc.